 Does Dry Eye Worsen with Cataracts?

+Do you have blurred vision?
+Are your eyes dry?
+You may have dry eye and cataracts.
 Many patients are affected by both conditions as they age.
 Cataracts and dry eye can cause vision problems and affect your day-to-day life.

 Keep reading to learn if dry eyes can worsen with cataracts and the treatment options available.